codeyStein/the-net-blog/content/post/five-time-saving-react-packages-you-must-try.md

 # (BONUS) react-spinners - Easy loading indicator component
 I just had to include this one.
-I'm sure you've wondered at some point how some websites add these cool looking loading indicator to their website.
-They're not a _must have_ but deffenetly adds something that spices up your website just a little more.
+I'm sure you've wondered at some point how some websites add these cool-looking loading indicators to their website.
+They're not a _must-have_ but deffenetly adds something that spices up your website just a little more.

 ![react-spinners - Easy loading indicator component](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/4ooz0x0m5o5516x29x38.png)